Renault taps Logan creator for $5,500 India car

 BATTLE PLANS

-Producing a car in the Eon's $5,500 (4,300 euro) bracket would then provide the blueprint for an assault on the lower ends of markets such as Brazil and Russia, outflanking offerings from Volkswagen (VOWG_p.DE), General Motors (GM.N) and others.
+Producing a car in the Eon's $5,500 (4,300 euro) bracket would then provide the blueprint for an assault on the lower ends of markets such as Brazil and Russia, outflanking offerings from Volkswagen, General Motors and others.

 "India is the only country where you begin to see modern cars at this kind of price," Detourbet said.